Bjørn Arild Gram: 2022

+2023

 On 4 January 2023, Gram announced that Norway would be donating 10 000 modern long-range artillery shells from the country's own arsenal, to Ukraine.

 In late January, Gram announced that Norway would be donating Leopard 2 tanks to Ukraine.
 The number of tanks were announced at a later time, with it being a total of eight.
 It was also concurrently announced that Norwegian soldiers would train Ukrainian soldiers in how to operate the tanks, in addition to two Ukrainian squads receiving four tanks each.

 In February, Gram confirmed that NATO had expressed dissatisfaction with the slow build up of BNP that Norway had been spending on the Norwegian Army, which is currently at 1,43 percent out of 2 by NATO standard.
 Gram also confirmed that Norway doesn't expect to reach the target until 2026.

 Following NRK revelations of sexual harassment against women in Army conscript training, Gram called a meeting with army officials, including the Chief of Defence Eirik Kristoffersen, representatives of conscripts and the army's women network.
 The meeting led to the army laying out new measures to ensure that notifications of sexual harassment and similar, will be reported to central level of the army.
-The measures will come into force on 1 August.
+The measures will came into force on 1 August.
 Gram called for collective responsibility to ensure a better environment for conscripts.

 In March, Gram and Norwegian Chief of Defence Eirik Kristoffersen visited Kyiv.
 Gram also announced that Norway, in cooperation with the United States, would donate NASAMS ground based air defence systems to Ukraine.
 Gram also met with his Ukrainian counterpart and the deputy defence minister.

+Following the announcement of Finland's entry into NATO following ratification by all member states, Gram expressed little surprise about Russia's response.
+He also stated that both Norway and the rest of NATO would be monitoring Russian activity closely and reiterated that both Sweden and Finland's entrance into the alliance was due to the Russian invasion of Ukraine.